Chuck, Wilson and the emergence of artificial minds in human-AI conversations: Introduction

-We here develop an alternative view which we call \textit{realism about characters}.
-According to realism, characters exist, have mental states such as beliefs, desires and intentions, and are psychologically continuous in roughly the sense that relevant causal relations obtain between earlier and later mental states, such as an experience at one time causing a memory at some later time \citep[c.f.][205-6]{parfit1987reasons}.
+We here develop an alternative view which we call \textit{realism about characters.} According to realism, characters exist, have mental states such as beliefs, desires and intentions, and are psychologically continuous in roughly the sense that relevant causal relations obtain between earlier and later mental states, such as an experience at one time causing a memory at some later time \citep[cf.][205-6]{parfit1987reasons}.
 The upshot of realism is that, if true, it vindicates the commonsense perception that the thing we are talking to when we use an LLM is a minded entity \citep{grzankowski2025deflating}, although we remain neutral on the question of whether characters are phenomenally conscious minded entities.

-Our main contention is that the considerations that motivate illusionism are based on a category error.
+We contend that the considerations that motivate illusionism are based on a category error.
 It is a mistake to think that characters, and their minds, are \textit{intrinsic} to LLMs, such that, as Jonathan \citet{birch2025ai} has argued, a character cannot exhibit psychological continuity if multiple distinct LLMs are involved in the simulation of the character (as is typically the case with platforms like ChatGPT).
-Rather, characters are co-simulated by users and LLMs.
-Characters, and their minds, emerge in the dynamic interplay between users and LLMs through a process of mutual modelling in which both the user and LLM employ theory of mind—the attribution of mental states—to predict the behaviour of their interlocutor and to render their own behaviour predictable.
-Hence the mind of the character is not intrinsic to any particular LLM, but is rather an emergent phenomenon instantiated across the distributed substrate of the user’s brain and the computational processing of one or several LLMs.
+Rather, characters (and their minds) emerge in the dynamic interplay between users and LLMs through a process of mutual modelling in which both the user and LLM employ theory of mind to predict the behaviour of their interlocutor and to render their own behaviour predictable.\footnote{For discussion on ToM see \citet{premack1978does} and \citet{wellman2001meta}, and for discussion on ToM as a capability of LLMs see \citet{ullman2023large}, \citet{kosinski2024evaluating} and \citet{street2025llms}.} Hence the mind of the character is not intrinsic to any particular LLM, but is rather an emergent phenomenon within the conversation, which is sustained by a user alongside one or multiple LLMs.